amirrajan/nodekick/README.md

 A full region list can be found here: http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region

 You can go to https://console.aws.amazon.com/iam/home?#security_credential to see your security credentials, but the secret access key is only shown **once**.
 If you didn't write down your secret key, you can create a new one here.

+##Generating a Key Pair for SSH

+You can log into boxes by using a key pair (as opposed to using a password).
+You have to associate your key pair when you create the instances.
+So we'll set up the key pair first.
+The following command creates a key pair and saves the return value to a file (the data that is returned is important, and must be saved on creation).

+    aws ec2 create-key-pair --key-name nodeboxes --query 'KeyMaterial' --output text > nodeboxes.pem

+##Creating a Security Group for you NodeJS Apps

+We also want to create a security group for our NodeJS applications.
+This will also be associated with the instance we create.

+    aws ec2 create-security-group --group-name "nodeapps" --description "NodeJS Applicationsn"

+Which will return something like:

+    {
+        "return": "true",
+        "GroupId": "GROUPID"
+    }

+After we have the security group created, we need to set up ssh ports.

+    aws ec2 authorize-security-group-ingress --group-name nodeapps --protocol tcp --port 22 --cidr 0.0.0.0/0

+##Creating an EC2 Instance

+You can run the `aws ec2 describe-images` command to see all images you have access to (it will take a while to return).
+I ended up going to the Create Instance page on the website to find the Ubuntu 13 micro instances I wanted to spin up.
+The rest of the instructions assume that you are using an Ubuntu 13 box.

+Here is the command that returns the Ubuntu 13 box I ended up cloning:

+    aws ec2 describe-images --filters Name=image-id,Values=ami-ad184ac4

+This page contains different filter options: http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-DescribeImages.html

+To create an ec2 instance for this image (and associate it with the key pair and security group we just created).
+Run the following command:

+    aws ec2 run-instances --image-id ami-ad184ac4 --count 1 --instance-type t1.micro --security-groups nodeapps --key-name nodeboxes

+You can then run `aws ec2 describe-instances` to get the public dns.

+With the dns information and the .pem file, you should be able to ssh into the box (git bash on Windows has an ssh client).
+Here is the command to log into the box.
+First we need to edit the permissions of the .pem file, then we should be able to log in.

+    chmod 600 ~/.aws/nodeboxes.pem
+    ssh-add ~/.aws/nodeboxes.pem
+    ssh ubuntu@PUBLICDNS

+If you mess up the creation of your instance, you can delete it using the following command:

+    aws ec2 terminate-instances --instance-ids INSTANCEID

+You can then run `aws ec2 describe-instances` to get the instance id.